yonhan3/openosc2/README.md

     $ make

 That is, autoreconf only needs to be run if you are building from the git repository.
-Optionally, you can do `make check` if you want to run the unit tests.
+Optionally, you can do "make check" if you want to run the unit tests.

 To build RedHat RPM packages: